Amanita regalis: Toxicity

 Amanita regalis is poisonous.
 A case of poisoning was reported from Finland, where three individuals believed they had consumed the edible parasol mushroom Macrolepiota procera.
 The symptoms of poisoning, which began 1–2 hours after ingestion of the mushrooms, were gastrointestinal—nausea and heavy vomiting.
 Two had central nervous system manifestations and cholinergic symptoms, including hallucinations, confusion, or loss of consciousness as well as profuse salivation and sweating.
 All three individuals recovered within 4–24 hours without any damage to liver, kidneys or the central nervous system.
-As this incident demonstrates, cooking the mushrooms does not completely neutralize the toxic components of Amanita regalis.
-Chemical analysis has shown that this species contains ibotenic acid and muscimol, the same toxic constituents as Amanita muscaria.
+As this incident demonstrates, cooking the mushrooms does not completely neutralize the toxic components of A. regalis.
+Chemical analysis has shown that this species contains ibotenic acid and muscimol, the same toxic constituents as A. muscaria.

-Amanita regalis has the ability to bioaccumulate the heavy metal vanadium, a phenomenon first reported in Amanita muscaria in 1931.
+Amanita regalis has the ability to bioaccumulate the vanadium, a phenomenon first reported in A. muscaria in 1931.
 A field study of Scandinavian specimens found vanadium contents ranging from 38 to 169 mg of vanadium per kg of dry mushroom (average of 119 mg/kg).
 For comparison, the vanadium concentration in most other mushrooms is typically less than 2 mg/kg.